TraNOR - A computer built with transistors

 This is not a transistor computer.
 In fact, it is a computer with a CPU made up of discrete transistors,

-and the CPU instructions can be defined by microcode stored in a separate memory which contains also the application program.
+and the CPU instructions are composed by microcode stored in the same memory that also contains the application program.

 This computer consists of 1897 transistors for the CPU, 598 transistors for the four 8-bit I/O-ports and